Open-Source-Medical-Supplies/project-library-api/README.md

 The primary data model in this project is a 'projects' table.

+## Environment Setup

+You will need to setup a couple environment variables to be able to connect to Supabase.

 Below is a description of the structure and purpose of the included files and directories:

 ### 1. `supabase/config.toml`